rastersoft/autovala/README.md

 ## History of versions ##
-* version 0.99.11 (2014-11-25)
+* version 0.99.11 (2014-11-27)
-    * Can create automagically the metadata for .deb packages
+    * Can create automagically the metadata for .deb and .rpm packages
+    * Now honors the c_library parameters also in libraries
+    * Now only updates the project view in editor plugins when the project file has changed.
 * version 0.99.10 (2014-11-18)
     * Added support for unitary tests
 * version 0.99.9 (2014-09-23)